10 Best Tours & Excursions from Cabo San Lucas

 It's during this season that Cabo San Lucas becomes one of the best places in the world to spot these graceful giants.
 In fact, it's one of the very best tours and excursions from Los Cabos in general.

-Consider a humpback whale watching tour in Cabo San Lucas.
+Consider this Humpback Whale Watching in Cabo San Lucas tour.
 This one takes travelers aboard a boat accompanied by a marine biologist who will act as the guide, shedding light on the marine life in the area, from the sea lion colonies to the whales themselves.
 This tour is small and personalized and includes a picture-perfect view of the iconic Land's End Arch, so don't forget to bring your camera.

 The tour is about 2.5 hours and has several departure options, though the morning departures tend to have calmer waters.